claudio-silva/claude-artifact-runner/README.md

   - Use the `view` subcommand to preview locally:
     - `npx run-claude-artifact view artifact-directory-name` (serve the directory)
     - The tool launches a temporary web server and opens your browser.
 Press `Ctrl+C` to stop.

+#### Caveats for opening a single-file build directly from the filesystem

+There are always going to be some artifacts that won't be able to run correctly (or at all) when opened directly from the file system, but that is a fundamental browser restriction, not something the tool can solve.

+A page opened as `file://` isn’t treated like a normal website.
+Browsers put it in a kind of sandbox, because a local file could otherwise snoop around your machine.

+Succintly:

+- Remote resource loading? **Often allowed.**
+- Remote API calls? **Allowed only if CORS says yes.**
+- Local-file cross-access? **Blocked.**

+> Please make sure your artifact isn't being **blocked** by the browser's security policy, **before submitting a bug report**.

+The best way to avoid issues and view a file locally is to place your `index.html` in a blank directory and run either:

+* `npx run-claude-artifact view <your-directory>`, or
+* `npx serve <your-directory>`

 ### If you want to create a full project for one or more Artifacts